-The Company is required to calculate and report the Liquidity Coverage Ratio ('LCR') from 2018 onwards.
-During 2021 the Company exceeded the minimum requirement for LCR.
-High Quality Liquid Assets ('HQLA') and Total Net Cash Outflows ('TNCO') increased during 2021 due to higher EUR deposits from affiliated entities.
-Further details on LCR and Net Stable Funding Ratio ('NSFR') can be found on the following page.

-The following risk metrics reflect the Company's risk profile:
+The Company is required to disclose the Liquidity Coverage Ratio ('LCR') on a trailing 12 month average basis in accordance with the requirements of Article 447 (f) of CRR II.
+During 2022 the Company exceeded the minimum requirement for LCR.
+Overall, High Quality Liquid Assets ('HQLA') rose by a moderate 6% largely due to balance sheet management activities, however the positive impact on LCR was limited due to a relatively higher 14% increase in Total Net Cash Outflows ('TNCO').
+This mainly arose from higher outflows stemming from EUR deposits by affiliated entities.
+Further details on LCR and Net Stable Funding Ratio ('NSFR') can be found below.
+These risk metrics reflect the Company's risk profile